-Use Chrome or Firefox as your default browser (for desktop).
+Use Firefox or Chromium (non-Googled version of Chrome) as your primary browser.
 On mobile, use Firefox because Chrome on mobile does not allow extensions to be installed.
 Must-have browser extensions:

 - uBlock Origin (for Chrome and Firefox) - Blocks ads and most third-party tracking services.
 As a bonus it also makes pages load faster, reduces data usage, reduces power consumption, reduces visual clutter on the screen (so reading articles is easier), protects your privacy, blocks potential drive-by virus installers and other malicious code served by ad-networks.

 - HTTPS Everywhere (for Chrome and Firefox) - Forces encrypted communications with many major websites.

 Always use private browsing mode; in Chrome this is called "Incognito" mode.
 The reasoning here is that your browser will forget everything you've done when you close it.
 Yes, that means you will have to login to websites everytime you open your browser.
 But this also means that your accounts are protected against a whole class of browser-based vulnerabilities.